oaworks/oa-works/resources/terms.md

 ### Updates

-<li>October 24th, 2016: Updated text to remove references to passwords.
+- October 24th, 2016: Updated text to remove references to passwords.
 We no longer have them in favour of a more secure password less system.
 This page structure was also updated to mimic our privacy policy so there is now a clear place to ask questions and understand our update policy.
 We also cleaned up some formatting and removed the "welcome message" at the start of the policy.
-This was not posted to our blog as it wasn't deemed a substantial change.</li>
+This was not posted to our blog as it wasn't deemed a substantial change.

-<li>February 27th 2020: Updated terms with an additional standard disclaimer to support Shareyourpaper.org.
-We did not post notices as this wasn't deemed a substantial change, and users of that service will be asked to accept these separately.</li>
+- February 27th 2020: Updated terms with an additional standard disclaimer to support Shareyourpaper.org.
+We did not post notices as this wasn't deemed a substantial change, and users of that service will be asked to accept these separately.

 ### Questions?